-When changing a rear wheel, assemble the jack drive tube to the jack and connect the drive tube to the extension tube.
-Place the jack under the axle between the spring and the shock absorber with the drive tubes extending to the rear.
+When changing a rear wheel, assemble the jack driver to the jack and connect the jack driver to the extension tubes.
+Place the jack under the axle between the spring and the shock absorber with the extension tubes extending to the rear.

-Rear Jacking Location

-Connect the jack tube extension and wheel wrench.
+Rear Jacking Location Connect the extension tubes and lug wrench.